 JOHN: Do you believe that He rose from the dead on the third day?

 JOHN: Do you believe that in order to go to heaven you have to love Him and have Him as your Savior?

 JOHN: That’s what it means to be a Christian.
-Now how do you know that?
-I’ll tell you how, because that’s what it says in the Bible, right?
+Now, how do you know that?
+I’ll tell you how – because that’s what it says in the Bible, right?
 Who wrote the Bible?

 JOHN: Yeah, God did through the Holy Spirit.
 Can you trust what God said?

 JOHN: Listen to what He said.
-He said, “If you believe that Jesus died and rose again, if you believe that God raised him from the dead, and you confess Him as Lord, you shall be saved.
+He said, “If you believe that Jesus died and rose again, if you believe that God raised Him from the dead, and you confess Him as Lord, you shall be saved.
 Do you believe that?

 JOHN: Then you’re a Christian.
 What’s the desire of your heart, honey?
 Melissa, what is your deepest desire in your heart?

 MELISSA: To go to heaven.